vboyev-MSFT/defender-docs/exposure-management/Qualys-data-connector.md

 ## Establish ServiceNow connection in Exposure Management

+To establish a connection with Qualys in Exposure Management, follow these steps:

-1. Open the [Data Connectors ](https://security.microsoft.com/exposure-data-connectors) from the Exposure Management navigation and select **Connect** in the Qualys tile.
+1. Open the [Data Connectors](https://security.microsoft.com/exposure-data-connectors) from the Exposure Management navigation and select **Connect** in the Qualys tile.
 1. Enter your Qualys API URL and authentication credentials and select **Connect**.

 ## Next steps